 RHIC working with Blue Water Baltimore planted more than 200 trees in Reservoir Hill from 2009-2014.
 RHIC’s “Tree Stewards” program promoted tree maintenance activities for residents living near street trees, updated RHIC’s neighborhood tree inventory, and coordinated community tree planting projects.
 Check out our interactive tree map here!

-RHIC’s “Flip the Power” youth-art energy conservation and outreach project used comic strips, stickers, and other promotional materials to help residents save money on their energy bill, and contribute toward John Eager Howard's “Energy Hub” initiatives.
+RHIC’s “Flip the Power” youth-art energy conservation and outreach project used comic strips, stickers, and other promotional materials to help residents save money on their energy bill, and contributed toward John Eager Howard's “Energy Hub” initiatives.

 In 2007, RHIC created the neighborhood’s Green Master Plan to provide a general framework for community greening activities, ranging from vacant lot rehabilitation goals to energy conservation objectives.

-Since then, Green Team accomplishments include:
+Since then, Green Team accomplishments included: